fmarquezg/fmarquezg.github.io/_posts/2018-02-16-pass_ratio_NFL.md

 <p><br></p>

 \\(PR = 0.17 \\)
+<p><br></p>

-If a QB throws at multiple targets in an even distribution, then team's pass ratio will be rather low.
-Alternatevely, if a QB, caves in to his diva WR and makes every pass to him, then that team will have a high PR.
+If a QB throws at multiple targets in an even distribution, then his team's pass ratio will be rather low.
+Alternatevely, if a QB, caves in to his diva WR and makes every pass to him, then his team will have a high PR.

 <br>